Lipoid pneumonia is a rare condition that happens when fat, or lipids, gather in the lungs.

 Symptoms can get worse over time or come on suddenly.
 Animal fats cause more severe reactions than vegetable and mineral oils.
 Depending on the lung damage, lipoid pneumonia can be severe and life-threatening.

 Causes of Endogenous Lipoid Pneumonia

 Endogenous lipoid pneumonia is related to other health problems.
 These are usually fat storage and fat metabolism diseases where your body stores too much fat or has trouble breaking it down.
 This can cause unusual fat storage in the lungs, which damages tissues and causes inflammation.

 These diseases include:

 - Metachromatic leukodystrophy

-- Wolman’s disorder
+- Wolman’s disease

 Lung tumors might also be a cause.
 The tumor blocks airways and causes cell damage and breakdown.
 This debris can have cholesterol that builds up and causes inflammation.

 Ongoing inflammation from some diseases can also cause lipoid pneumonia, including:

 - Immune system diseases